intel/dptf/README.txt

 environment variables - they are for Chromium OS builds only, and for Linux builds, please use the default values.

-Step 7 - Copy the DPTF executable to the proper location on your system:
+After the esif_ufd build is done, copy the executable to the proper location on your system (using /usr/bin as an example, but any system path should work):
 	sudo cp esif_ufd /usr/bin

+Step 7 - Install other ESIF shared libraries Additional ESIF libraries will be required to work with the newer format of DPTF data vault files.
+Run make under the following directories:
+    <DPTF root>/ESIF/Products/ESIF_CMP/Linux
+    <DPTF root>/ESIF/Products/ESIF_WS/Linux

+Copy the generated library files to /usr/share/dptf/ufx64

+    cp <DPTF root>/ESIF/Products/ESIF_CMP/Linux/esif_cmp.so \
+        /usr/share/dptf/ufx64

+    cp <DPTF root>/ESIF/Products/ESIF_WS/Linux/esif_ws.so \
+        /usr/share/dptf/ufx64

 Step 8 - Start DPTF.
 Simply run:
 	sudo /usr/bin/esif_ufd